Skip to main content

 Assessment Rationale And Relationship

-The coursework is through an individual deliverable, emphasising both the conceptual and applied nature of the module.
-Students will work on a practical recognition task, where they will set up and evaluate a machine learning system that fulfils certain specified criteria.
+The summative coursework is through an individual deliverable (Report/code), emphasising both the conceptual and applied nature of the module.
+Students will work on a small set of practical tasks, where they will set up and evaluate machine learning solutions that fulfils certain specified criteria.

 Reading Lists